elishields/intern-matching/README.md

 Each intern has their compatibility with every other intern ranked.\
 The ranking is a simple count of how many similar terms are in the string attributes.\
 Interns are paired up each round, beginning with their most compatible counterparts.\
-All interns cannot possible be paired with their ideal counterparts in perfectly descending order (from most to least compatible).\
+All interns cannot possibly be paired with their ideal counterparts in perfectly descending order (from most to least compatible).\
-This is because all interns have different order of preferences.\
+This is because all interns have conflicting orders of preferences.\
 The Gale-Shapley Stable Marriage Algorithm is implemented to manage differences in ideal pairing preferences.

 The result is: